-Use Jumpers JIC1 and JIC2 to connect the System Management Bus (IC) to onboard PCI-Express slots to improve PCI performance.
+Use Jumpers JI2C1 and JI2C2 to connect the System Management Bus (I2C) to PCI-Express slots to improve PCI performance.
 These two jumpers are to be set at the same time.
-The default setting is Closed to enable the connections.
+The default setting is on pins 2-3 to disable the connection for normal operations.
 See the table on the right for jumper settings.

-I C for PCI-E slots Jumper Settings
+I 2 C for PCI-E slots Jumper Settings

-Jumper Setting Definition
+Pin# Definition

-Pins 1-2 Enabled (Default)
+1-2 Enabled

-Pins 2-3 Disabled
+2-3 Disabled (Default)